Goschjann/ssltsc/README.md

 ### Algorithms

-All algorithms are stored in `sslts.models`.
+All algorithms are stored in `ssltsc.models`.
 Currently, the following semi-supervised algorithms are implemented within this framework:

 * Mixmatch by [Berthelot et al. (2019)](https://arxiv.org/abs/1905.02249)
 * Virtual Adversarial Training by [Miyato et al. (2017)](https://arxiv.org/abs/1704.03976)